The Importance of Family in Eating Disorder Recovery

 - Being transparent about the cost of treatment, and more

-Broxmeyer outlines why these new standards are so important for eating disorder treatment, stating, “The Joint Commission holds facilities accountable for having a complete eating disorder treatment team — including all necessary specialists.
-Each facility must show that their treatment teams are producing meaningful results, from making a thorough initial treatment plan during admission to requiring that the next provider of care receive a timely discharge summary.”
+Broxmeyer outlines why these new standards are so important for eating disorder treatment, stating, “The Joint Commission holds centers accountable for having a complete eating disorder treatment team — including all necessary specialists.
+Each center must show that their treatment teams are producing meaningful results, from making a thorough initial treatment plan during admission to requiring that the next provider of care receive a timely discharge summary.”

 We are very pleased to see that these standards will now be enforced by the Joint Commission — standards that have long been a core part of our treatment approach.